ricomaster9000/LightWeight_Java_PSQL_Framework/README.md

 It uses Apache's DB Utils as its core, with more code wrapped around that but it still allows you to go full base and just execute raw queries

-This is for people sick of the over-bloatedesness and over-abstraction of Hibernate or JPA/JTA frameworks, this is not a replacement for those frameworks, but a "light" replacement, it could become a good "light" replacement in the future...
+This is for people sick of the over-bloatedesness and over-abstraction of Hibernate or JPA/JTA frameworks, this is not a full replacement for those frameworks, but a "light" replacement, it could become a good "light" replacement in the future...

 See example package for some examples on how to use this library/small-framework (https://github.com/ricomaster9000/LightWeight_Java_PSQL_SQL_Framework/tree/main/src/main/java/org/greatgamesonly/shared/opensource/sql/framework/lightweightsql/example)